 - Position heavy objects as low and as far forward as possible, ideally directly behind the rear seat backrests. - Cover sharp edges and corners.

-- For very heavy cargo when the rear seat is not occupied, secure each safety belt in the respective opposite buckle. - Do not stack higher than the top edge of the backrests. - Use the partition net, refer to page 99.
-Ensure that no objects can penetrate through the net.
+- For very heavy cargo when the rear seat is not occupied, secure each safety belt in the respective opposite buckle. - Do not stack higher than the top edge of the backrests.

 Securing cargo